MikroElektronika/mikrosdk_click_v2/clicks/magneto6/README.md

 ## Example Description

-> This example demonstrates the use of Magneto 6 click board by reading the magnetic field strength from 3 axes as well as the ambient temperature measurements.
+> This example demonstrates the use of Magneto 6 Click board by reading the magnetic field strength from 3 axes as well as the ambient temperature measurements.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c